rahkeemg/Classification-Modeling/README.md

 # Abstract
 <details>

-In this project, we will explore classification modeling using K-nearest neighbors (KNN), Decision Trees, and Support Vector Machines.
-We will also be using GridSearchCV to find the best comibination of parameters to generate an optimum model amongst these types of models.
+In this project, we will explore classification modeling using K-nearest neighbors (KNN), Decision Trees, and Support Vector Machines (SVM).
+We will also be using GridSearchCV to find the best combinations of parameters to generate an optimum model among these types of models.

 ### Dataset